Marvin Gaye: What's Going On and subsequent success

 In October 1975, Gaye gave a performance at a UNESCO benefit concert at New York's Radio City Music Hall to support UNESCO's African literacy drive, resulting in him being commended at the United Nations by then-Ambassador to Ghana Shirley Temple Black and Kurt Waldheim.
 Gaye's next studio album, I Want You, followed in March 1976 with the title track "I Want You" reaching No. 1 on the R&B charts.
 The album would go on to sell over one million copies.
-That spring, Gaye embarked on his first European tour in a decade, starting off in Belgium.
+That fall, Gaye embarked on his first European concert tour, starting off at the Royal Albert Hall in London.
 In early 1977, Gaye released the live album, Live at the London Palladium, which sold over two million copies thanks to the success of its studio song, "Got to Give It Up", which charted at No. 1.
 In September 1977, Gaye opened Radio City Music Hall's New York Pop Arts Festival.